What is an Aquatic Invasive Species?

 Human Activities!!
 Either by the:

-Intentional relocation of plants like buckthorn and Purple loosestrife as garden plants.
-Seeds escape the nurseries and are carried by wind, water and animals to new bodies of water.
+Intentional relocation of plants like Purple loosestrife as a garden plant, Common Carp as a food source, Seeds escape the nurseries and are carried by wind, water and animals to new bodies of water.

 Unintentional relocation of plants and animals by seeds, animals, and eggs being carried into minnesota waters by attaching to: